kerns/commander-v/README.md

 New features include:

-- **Folder Support** You can now select a folder and Commander V will concatenate all non-binary files within that folder.
+- **Folder Support** – You can now select a folder and Commander V will concatenate all non-binary files within that folder.
 Even select multiple folders, or mix and match selection of files and folders ..._all will be joined_
-- Trigger Commander V on the active / focused tab with `Shift + Cmd + V`
+- **Improved KB Support** – Trigger Commander V on the active / focused tab with `Shift + Cmd + V`
-- Option to wrap output in a code block for better formatting
+- **Better Formatting** – Option to wrap output in a code block for better formatting in some chat interfaces
-- Improved ASCII tree formatting, custom file separators, and ...a little more
+- Improved ASCII tree formatting, custom file separators, and more

 ## Prologue